Lyellr88/MARM-Protocol/README.md

 **Experience MARM v1.5.0 in action!** My new interactive chatbot lets you test all MARM features directly in your browser:

+- 🚨 **Browser-only functionality** - This chatbot is currently optimized for web browsers, with mobile compatibility under development.
 - ✅ **Full MARM Protocol** - All commands work exactly as documented
 - 💾 **Session Persistence** - Your conversations survive page refreshes
 - 📁 **Save & Load Chats** - Name and organize your sessions